NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

 Big O analysis: we do an O(n) pass.
 We keep track of two variables, so O(1) storage.

 Note that a greedy approach doesn't always work.
 If we change the problem slightly and ask for the [Longest increasing subsequence](https://leetcode.com/problems/longest-increasing-subsequence/), we can no longer discard earlier inputs when we see new minimums, because they can still factor in going forward.
+It's important to recognize when you can use a greedy approach, and when you can't.

 **Recursion and trees**